 WHO Collaborating Centre for Drug Statistics Methodology

 The Anatomical Therapeutic Chemical (ATC) classification system and the Defined Daily Dose (DDD) as a measuring unit have become the gold standard for international drug utilisation research.
-The system is developed and maintained by the WHO Collaborating Centre for Drug Research Methodology.
+The system is developed and maintained by the WHO Collaborating Centre for Drug Statistics Methodology.

 The Centre was established in 1982 as a central body responsible for coordinating the use of the ATC/DDD methodology.
-The Centre is located at the Norwegian Institute of Public Health in the Department of Pharmacoepidemiology, and is linked to the WHO headquarters in Geneva.
+The Centre is located at the Norwegian Institute of Public Health in the Department of Drug Statistics, and is linked to the WHO headquarters in Geneva.
 It is funded by the Norwegian government.

 - to maintain and develop the ATC/DDD system